reactiveui/website/input/posts/2018-05-15-memory-leak-detection.md

 ps.
 We are currently looking for folks who are interested in performance work to aide with critically accessing the performance of ReactiveUI, the [Reactive Extensions for .NET](https://reactiveui.net/blog/2018/05/system-reactive-has-a-new-home-on-github) and [System.Linq.Expressions](https://github.com/bartdesmet/ExpressionFutures).

 Sound interesting?
-Jump in https://reactiveui.net/slack, introduce yourself and ask how you can help out.
+Jump in [ReactiveUI Slack](https://join.slack.com/t/reactivex/shared_invite/zt-lt48skpz-G5WDYOAuzA80_MByZrLT0g), introduce yourself and ask how you can help out.